JanMiksovsky/quickui-catalog/readme.md

 The source for the controls in that catalog are written in two ways:

 1. Newer controls are written in CoffeeScript and LESS.
-2. Older controls are written in QuickUI markup (http://github.com/JanMiksovsky/quickui-markup).

-The plan is to eventually transition all these controls to plain JavaScript and/or CoffeeScript.
+2. Older controls are written in QuickUI markup, an HTML flavor that permits the use of custom tags.
+The plan is to eventually transition all controls to CoffeeScript.

-The output from both processes above are combined to create the top-level quickui.catalog.js and .css files.
+The outputs of two separate build processes are combined to create the top-level quickui.catalog.js and .css files.
 Those files can be directly included in any project that wants to use the QuickUI Catalog controls.